PSchwahn/PSchwahn.github.io/_posts/2024-11-14-g2_from_subalgebra.markdown

 </script>
 </p>

-For a direct of sum Lie algebras, the root system is just the cartesian product of the root system of the factors:
+For a direct sum of Lie algebras, the root system is just the Cartesian product of the root system of the factors:

 <p align="center">
 <script type="text/tikz">